Werner Goldberg: Wehrmacht service (December 1938- April 1940)

+Remainder of the war

-In 1940, following the Armistice with France, Goldberg was expelled from the army under Hitler's order of 8 April 1940, which stated that all first-degree Mischlinge were to be discharged from the military.
-He returned to his former workplace, which had now changed its name to Feodor Schmeider, having been obliged to remove the Jewish name Schneller.
+Goldberg returned to his former workplace, which had now changed its name to Feodor Schmeider, having been obliged to remove the Jewish name Schneller.
 Goldberg played an increasingly responsible role within the company, obtaining contracts for uniforms from the army and the navy.
 He also attended the Reich Committee for Labour Studies school (Reichsausschuss für Arbeitsstudien, RAFA), where he was one of the four out of 80 students who passed the test to become a RAFA teacher.
 He then became a Labour Studies Board lecturer on the clothing industry, and delivered lectures to organizations and company directors, even publishing an article in the weekly trade publication Textilwoche.

 In December 1942, Goldberg's father was admitted to hospital.
 The Gestapo, however, raided the hospital and sent him to a Jewish one which had been requisitioned by the Gestapo for use as a prison, from which Jews were taken and sent to Auschwitz.
-On Christmas Eve, gambling that the guards would be drunk or absent, Goldberg took his father from the hospital.
+On Christmas Eve, gambling that the guards would be drunk or absent, Goldberg took his father out of the hospital.
 The elder Goldberg was soon back in the hands of the Gestapo, and in April 1943 was summoned for deportation; Werner told him not to show up, and he was again saved.
 The father and son were the only members of their immediate family to survive the war.

+Post-war

 Werner Goldberg later joined the Christian Democratic Union of Germany and served twenty years between 1959 and 1979 as a politician of the Abgeordnetenhaus of Berlin in West Berlin.
 He died in Berlin on 28 September 2004, aged 84; he was survived by his wife Gertrud Goldberg, and three children.